You Don’t Have to Do it Alone, Be Coached

 Am I really hypnotized?

 People assume that if they stop hearing the hypnotherapist, they must have fallen asleep; but if they hear them all the time, they weren't really hypnotized.
-Sure, some people fall asleep, but if the person comes back at the end of the session to suggestions to open their eyes, then they certainly were not in a deep sleep and were probably just in a deep state of hypnosis.
+Sure, some people fall asleep, but if the person comes back at the end of the session with suggestions to open their eyes, then they certainly were not in a deep sleep and were probably just in a deep state of hypnosis.
 Those who can still hear the hypnotherapist (yes, you can still hear when you enter hypnosis) might think they haven't been hypnotized, assuming that the conscious mind has to go away completely for hypnosis to happen.
 The fact is that there are degrees or 'levels' of hypnosis and you can get great benefit being in a light level of trance.
 Sometimes you will go deeply, sometimes you experience lighter levels - and that's fine.

 Am I awake or not?

 Sometimes conscious processing stops altogether during hypnosis (see my "I think I was asleep" example above), but more often than not a person will experience a 'parallel awareness'.
 This means that the conscious part of them can still think, analyze, and so on, even as their unconscious mind responds to suggestions.
 Someone might not believe they are in hypnosis, but suddenly be surprised to find that they have lost the pain they were feeling in their arm as the hypnotist suggests they feel more comfortable.
-Someone may believe themselves unhypnotized, but find after a session that they no longer wish to smoke or suddenly feel a lot more relaxed in a previously troubling situation.
+Someone may believe themselves unhypnotized but find after a session that they no longer wish to smoke or suddenly feel a lot more relaxed in a previously troubling situation.
 So, being hypnotized may feel different, like 'entering a new world', or it may feel quite normal because, well...it is.

 More or less hypnotic